liangyihuai/Polygon_on_Spark/README.md

  ***
  ## 1. running the algorithms
- To use the algorithms is simple.
+ Using the algorithms is simple.
 Only two kinds of data is needed.
-One is polygon shape description points, the other is location points.
+One is polygon shape description data, the other is location data.
  ```
  def main(args: Array[String]): Unit = {
     val conf = new SparkConf().setAppName("polygon_contain_point").setMaster("local");